Online Office Hours

 2. Google Voice

 Google Voice is an application that allows anyone with a Google account to set up a free phone number through Google that forwards calls from the Google number directly to another number.
-Since all faculty have a email@example.com Gmail account, faculty are able to set up a Google Voice number that they can provide to students with instructions to call during scheduled Office Hours times.
+While all faculty have a firstname.lastname@example.org Gmail account, the Google Voice app is not currently included in the education G Suite.
+Instead, faculty with a personal Gmail account can set up a Google Voice number that they can provide to students with instructions to call during scheduled Office Hours times.
 This way, you can interact with students via phone calls and text messages without giving students your personal phone number.

 An approach to Office Hours using Google Voice would be to encourage students to contact you via the Google Voice number during set Office Hours times.
 This allows for one-on-one discussion and accommodates for students with limited access to the internet or to a camera for a videocall.